publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch64/schVIII/m__us_usc_t7_s3293.md

     (a) __Establishment__

         The Secretary of Agriculture shall establish a fellowship program for, <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-The word “for” probably should not appear. </sup></sup>  to be known as the “Cochran Fellowship Program”, to provide fellowships to individuals from eligible countries (as determined under subsection (b) of this section) who specialize in agriculture for study in the United States.
+The word “for” probably should not appear. </sup></sup>  to be known as the “Cochran Fellowship Program”, to provide fellowships to individuals from eligible countries (as determined under subsection (b)) who specialize in agriculture for study in the United States.

     (b) __Eligible countries__